 Presidental Early Career Award (PECASE), 2007

 His work on experimental networked systems and security aims to make networks easier to manage, more secure, and more available.
 During the past three years, he has focused on Internet censorship and information control, home and access networks, and software defined networking.
 The MIT Technology Review named Professor Feamster to its list of top innovators under 35 in 2010, citing his study of “the suspicious behavior of spam.”
 He earned his doctorate in computer science in 2005 from MIT, where he also did his undergraduate work.
-He has received the NSF Presidential Early Career Award for Scientists and Engineers (PECASE), an Alfred P. Sloan Fellowship, the NSF Career Award, and the IBM Faculty Award.
+He is an ACM Fellow.
+He received the NSF Presidential Early Career Award for Scientists and Engineers (PECASE), an Alfred P. Sloan Fellowship, the NSF Career Award, and the IBM Faculty Award.

-ACM Computer and Communications Security (CCS)
+ACM Conference on Computer and Communications Security (CCS)